pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_mobile-push.md

 ## Remove a device from all push notifications channels

-Disable push notifications from all channels for the specified push token.
+Disable push notifications from all channels for a device token.

 ### Method(s)